Annalong: Sport

 Annalong is represented by two football clubs.
 These were formerly based on Protestant and Catholic origin; however, both teams are now more religiously mixed due to decreasing religious tensions in Northern Ireland.
-One is Annalong Football Club, which field two teams in the S.K Holmes league whilst the other is Mourne Rovers, which also participate in the S.K Holmes league.
-Andy McCormick was the manager for many years and contributed greatly to the soccer scene in Annalong.
-Most players for the Mourne Rovers also play for local Gaelic teams.
+Annalong Football Team has two junior football teams (65 registered senior players) who participate in the Mid Ulster Football League.
+There are training sessions two nights per week.
+The Mourne Rovers football team are also based in Annalong; many of their players also play for local Gaelic teams.

-Annalong also has a canoe and kayak club named Annalong Canoe and Kayak Club (ACKC), which uses Kilkeel Leisure Centre each Tuesday night for canoe polo and learning vital boating skills.
-This club also has camping trips, which members of the club and their families attend.
-These trips include paddling in Canadian canoes, surfing, or kayaking.
+Annalong Canoe and Kayak Club (ACKC), trains Kilkeel Leisure Centre each Tuesday night.
+This club also has an annual camping trip to mainland Europe.

 Annalong Outdoor Bowling Club is the village's bowling club.